 - Determination of target market:

-Skyjed product framework enables you to identify and determine the target market for each of your products.
+Skyjed automates the setting and monitoring enables of target market for each of your products.

 - Identify review triggers:

-The Skyjed product framework helps you to collaboratively identify and share triggers which could indicate if your product is the best fit for a consumer.
+Skyjed includes a simple to use feature to set triggers and notifications and helps you to collaboratively identify and share triggers which could indicate if your product is the best fit for a consumer.